The most common reason I hear from other runners about why they skipped a run is ‘I don’t have the time.’

 Can you fit in a workout where you won’t get sweaty?
 Then a shower and makeup reapplication won’t be required.

 Think about the times when you ‘haven’t had time’ for a run.
 Is there a consistent issue creating the conflict?
-For example, a work meeting that always runs late (so to speak), or getting the kids ready for school sidetracking your plans for a morning run.
+For example, a work meeting that always runs late, or getting the kids ready for school sidetracking your plans for a morning run.

 There are two options here: